lemmy-64/nemu64-blog/docs/01-intro.md

 * Integrate with ParallelRDP for LLE.
 * For HLE, implement some new tricks like frame interpolation.
 * Bring the old Debugger (which was written in Delphi) into the modern world.
+* And plenty more

-Over the next weeks and months I am planning on writing about some of the topics above and will link them here.
+I am planning on writing about some of the topics above and will link them here.